-Use Prisma SaaS to have visibility into and control over
+Use SaaS Security API to have visibility into and control

 software as a service (SaaS) applications.
 Although each application